 A lot of web designers and web developers are facing the same problem.
 But the good news is that there are solutions!
 Some of those web developers have created and developed different solutions over the years to help people with their Divi Popup problem.
 In this article, we will discuss the different popup plugins that easily integrate into Divi.

 I have used all plugins in this list on real-world websites.
 This is not a summary of the plugins landing page but a real review based on my experience I’ve built in countless projects I completed for myself or my clients.

-Affiliate notice: We spend a lot of time to test and review products to help you make better decisions before buying them yourself.
+Affiliate notice: We spend a lot of time testing and reviewing products to help you make better decisions before buying them yourself.
 Even if we try to be objective in our reviews, they are still biased by our experience.
 However, we never write a review that is influenced by an affiliate commission!
 Further down on this page you will find affiliate links.
-If you use one of those affiliate link, we may earn a small share of the revenue, without you paying more.
+If you use one of those affiliate links, we may earn a small share of the revenue, without you paying more.

 Bloom is a premium plugin offered by elegant themes themselves.
 However, your Divi subscription includes access to the Bloom plugin.
 As Bloom is bundled with your Divi licenses fee, I count this one as a "free" plugin.